reaktor/purescript-workshop/README.md

 - In Edit -> Preferences -> Packages -> ide-purescript -> Settings:
   - Make sure the option "Use npm bin directory" is checked.
   - Make sure the option "Add psc-package sources" is checked.
-- Select File -> Add Project Folder and select the `exercises` directory of this git repo.
+- Select File -> Add Project Folder and select the directory cloned from this repository.
-- Open exercises/test/Exercise1.purs, add a syntax error, and verify that the syntax error is underlined in red in your editor.
+- Open exercise1/test/Exercise1.purs, add a syntax error, and verify that the syntax error is underlined in red in your editor.
 If it is not, the IDE server may not have been started.
 Restarting Atom may help.

 There is also support for Vim, Emacs, and other editors.
 [See the instructions here](https://github.com/purescript/documentation/blob/master/ecosystem/Editor-and-tool-support.md), but you are on your own for the other editors.

 ### Start the exercises

-Verify your setup is working by running the command for the first exercise (from the `exercises` directory):
+Verify your setup is working by running the build command for the first exercise:

 ```
+cd exercise1
-npm run exercise1
+npm start
 ```

 You should see the PureScript compiler run and then the results of a failing test.